 [Section 34 amended by No. 11 of 1963 s.
 16; No. 94 of 1972 s.
 4 (as amended by No. 83 of 1973 s.
 3); No. 65 of 1977 s.
 33; No. 51 of 1979 s.
 5; No. 14 of 1996 s.
 4; No. 42 of 1998 s.
 16; No. 28 of 2006 s.
 389; No. 19 of 2010 s.
-52(4).]
+52(4); No. 22 of 2012 s.
+69.]

-35. Powers of Authority on default by local government
+35. Powers of FES Commissioner on default by local government

-(1) Where a local government, if requested so to do by the Minister, fails to give to an owner or occupier of land a notice under the provisions of section 33(1), the Authority may give the notice and thereafter subsections (3) and (4) of that section mutatis mutandis apply and have effect as if they were expressly incorporated in this section.
+(1) Where a local government, if requested so to do by the Minister, fails to give to an owner or occupier of land a notice under the provisions of section 33(1), the FES Commissioner may give the notice and thereafter subsections (3) and (4) of that section mutatis mutandis apply and have effect as if they were expressly incorporated in this section.

-(2) Where a local government, in compliance with a request by the Minister, gives to an owner or occupier of land a notice under section 33(1), if the owner or occupier fails to comply with the requirements of the notice, and the local government fails to exercise its powers under subsection (4) of that section, the Authority may by its servants or agents exercise all the powers which the local government may exercise to ensure that the requirements of the notice are properly carried out.
+(2) Where a local government, in compliance with a request by the Minister, gives to an owner or occupier of land a notice under section 33(1), if the owner or occupier fails to comply with the requirements of the notice, and the local government fails to exercise its powers under subsection (4) of that section, the FES Commissioner may authorise persons employed in the Department or agents of the FES Commissioner to exercise all the powers which the local government may exercise to ensure that the requirements of the notice are properly carried out.

-(3) Where the Authority in exercise of the power conferred on it by subsection (2) incurs any costs and expenses, the amount of the costs and expenses so incurred shall be ascertained and fixed by the Authority.
+(3) Where the FES Commissioner in exercise of the power conferred on the FES Commissioner by subsection (2) incurs any costs and expenses, the amount of the costs and expenses so incurred shall be ascertained and fixed by the FES Commissioner.

-(3B) A certificate signed by the Chief Executive Officer is evidence of the amount referred to in subsection (3) and the Authority may recover the amount in a court of competent jurisdiction as a debt due from the local government or from the owner or occupier of the land in respect of which the notice has been given, as the Authority may at its option elect.
+(3B) A certificate signed by the FES Commissioner is evidence of the amount referred to in subsection (3), and the FES Commissioner may recover the amount in a court of competent jurisdiction as a debt due to the State from the local government or from the owner or occupier of the land in respect of which the notice has been given, as the FES Commissioner may at the FES Commissioner’s option elect.

-(4) Where in accordance with subsection (3B) the Authority takes proceedings against, and obtains a judgment against, the local government, the local government has no recourse against, or right of contribution by, the owner or occupier of land under this section in respect of the judgment.
+(4) Where in accordance with subsection (3B) the FES Commissioner takes proceedings against, and obtains a judgment against, the local government, the local government has no recourse against, or right of contribution by, the owner or occupier of land under this section in respect of the judgment.

-(5) Where, in the opinion of the Authority, a local government fails or neglects to carry out its duties, exercise its powers or perform its functions under the provisions of this Part, the Authority may, if it deems it necessary, instruct a bush fire liaison officer to take such action as he considers necessary to remedy the default or neglect.
+(5) Where, in the opinion of the FES Commissioner, a local government fails or neglects to carry out its duties, exercise its powers or perform its functions under the provisions of this Part, the FES Commissioner may, if the FES Commissioner deems it necessary, instruct a bush fire liaison officer to take such action as he considers necessary to remedy the default or neglect.

-(6) The Authority may recover in a court of competent jurisdiction the amount of the expenses incurred by the liaison officer in remedying the default or neglect of the local government as a debt due by it to the Authority.
+(6) The FES Commissioner may recover in a court of competent jurisdiction the amount of the expenses incurred by the liaison officer in remedying the default or neglect of the local government as a debt due by it to the State.

 [Section 35 amended by No. 65 of 1977 s.
 34 and 47; No. 60 of 1992 s.
 11; No. 14 of 1996 s.
 4; No. 42 of 1998 s.
 16; No. 19 of 2010 s.
-52(4).]
+52(4); No. 22 of 2012 s.
+59 and 69.]

 Part IV — Control and extinguishment of bush fires